-We entered into an employment agreement (the "Employment Agreement") with Mr. Meissner upon his transition to Chairman, CEO and President on April 25, 2018, for a term of three years.
+We entered into an employment agreement (the "Employment Agreement") with Mr. Meissner on April 25, 2021, for a term of three years, which is a renewal of his original employment agreement that expired on April 24, 2021.
 For a detailed description of the Employment Agreement, see the sections entitled Compensation - Compensation of Named Executive Officers - Employment Agreement of the Chief Executive Officer and Compensation - Compensation of Named Executive Officers - Potential Payments Upon Termination or Change of Control.